berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 * `cp /opt/tmp.py /dev/shm/copy.py`
 <br>

-(I did *not* do this while editing, made a typo and ended up having to reset the box.) <br>
+I did *not* do this while editing, made a typo and ended up having to reset the box. <br>

 We can't write it to `/tmp`, since that gets cleaned out with our script. <br>
 We can't write it to `/opt`, since we don't have permission. <br>
 `/dev/shm` is a good location.
-We have write access, and it is cleared after a machine reboots.
+We have write access, and it is cleared upon reboot.

 The original, unedited script contains a nice example on how to run `bash` commands from within python. <br>